SmartDataInnovationLab/git_batch/readme.md

 cp -r git_batch/examples/condor_dirhash/ $HOME/temp/condor_dirhash
 cd $HOME/temp/condor_dirhash

 # freeze the data in your archive
 pyspark --jars $HOME/dev/dirhash/target/sparkhacks-0.0.1-SNAPSHOT.jar $HOME/dev/dirhash/dirhash.py $HOME/temp/condor_dirhash/data/ --move-to-archive $HOME/temp/archive/ --softlink $HOME/temp/condor_dirhash/data/ 2>/dev/null

 # as you can see the data-dir is now softlinked to the archive, and also all the files are readonly
 ls -la

-# optional: update path to git in run.sh, because htcondor runs as a different user and may not know the correct version of git
-nano run.sh
+# prepate a conda environment for your project (now is a good time to grab a coffee.
+This will take a while)
+conda create --name=my_env --clone=anaconda510-py35-with-jupyter_cms --copy

+# tell your run-script to use this environment, so it will be used when executed in htcondor
+sed -i -e 's/anaconda510-py35-with-jupyter_cms/my_env/' run.sh

+# we need a newer version of git, since git_batch uses git-branches, which are not available in sdil's pre-installed version.
+So let's just add it to our cnoda env
+conda install --name myenv git

-# tell condor your email adress, so it can notify you when the job is done
+# tell condor your email adress, so it can notify you when the job is done.
+# remove the comment in the line with 'notify_user' and fill in your own email address
 nano run.sub

 # prepare the git repository